mmomtchev/SharedMap/README.md

 It supports deleting and will rechain itself when needed.
 The rechaining can be quite small and can be further optimized.

 It supports single-line locking with deadlock recovery.
 Unless a deadlock is detected, *get* and *set* require only a shared global lock and lock exclusively no more than two lines so multiple operations can run in parallel. *delete* requires an exclusive lock and it is slow.

+There are also thread-safe implementations of map() and reduce() and a public method allowing a program to temporarily lock out writers.

 ## Installation